Guide to labour statistics

 ReleasePillarFrequencyDescription

 Jobs in AustraliaAdmin dataAnnualFilled jobs estimates for more than 2,200 regions, including industry, age, sex and occupation data, based on Personal Income Tax data.
-More detailed data available through Microdata and TableBuilder: Jobs in Australia.
+More detailed data available through Microdata and TableBuilder: Jobs and Income of Employed Persons.

 Australian IndustryBusiness surveyAnnualInformation on employment, earnings, and labour costs by industry and business characteristics.

 Labour Force Survey, DetailedHousehold surveyMonthlyHeadline estimates of employment, unemployment, and hours worked.
-There is also detailed data available in Microdata: Longitudinal Labour Force.
+There is also detailed data available in Microdata: Longitudinal Labour Force and TableBuilder: Labour Force Survey.

 CensusHousehold surveyFive yearlyIndustry, occupation, income, geographic and demographic data for every Australian resident.
 Detailed data products can be used for customised tables and analysis.